 Here are some things you should look for when evaluating options:

 - Integrates with your company’s other software (email, service, marketing, etc.)

 - Automatically logs interactions without reps having to manually enter them

-- Can be customized to fit your company’s sales process
+- Customizable so it can fit your company’s sales process

-- Provides high-level statistics like call activity, sales forecasts, deals in progress by stage, etc.
+- Provides high-level statistics like call activity, sales forecasts, and deals in progress by stage

 - Has reporting capabilities as robust as your needs